SweekarShrestha/CSE-4317-Senior-Design-Team-Lunar/README.md

    - Run command -> `python3 DetectArucoMarkers.py`
    - Show aruco markers on the camera feed
    - The program should output the markerId (_of the shown aruco marker_) on the console
+   - REQUIRED - PYTHON 3.7, NEWER WILL NOT WORK